Leadership Roles

 Treasurer

 The Treasurer of the ISIE is responsible for organizing the Finance Committee and serving as the Chair of the Finance Committee.
-On this Committee, the Treasurer creates an annual Treasurer’s Report and presents the report at Council meetings along with the financial status of the Society and recommendations.
+The Treasurer creates an annual Treasurer’s Report and presents the report at Board meetings along with the financial status of the Society and recommendations.
 The Treasurer will work closely with the ISIE office on financial updates and report any significant issues to the President and the Executive Director.

 Secretary